In the DNA double helix, what holds the two antiparallel strands ... | Study Prep in Pearson+

 1

-Understand the structure of the DNA double helix: it consists of two antiparallel strands made up of nucleotides.
+Recall the structure of DNA, which consists of two antiparallel strands forming a double helix.

-Recall that each nucleotide contains a sugar, a phosphate group, and a nitrogenous base (A, T, G, or C).
+Understand that each strand has a sugar-phosphate backbone connected by covalent phosphodiester bonds, but these bonds are within a single strand, not between strands.

-Identify the types of bonds within and between strands: phosphodiester bonds connect nucleotides within the same strand, forming the sugar-phosphate backbone.
+Identify that the two strands are held together by interactions between nitrogenous bases from each strand, which pair specifically (A with T, and G with C).

-Recognize that the two strands are held together by hydrogen bonds between complementary nitrogenous bases: adenine (A) pairs with thymine (T) via two hydrogen bonds, and guanine (G) pairs with cytosine (C) via three hydrogen bonds.
+Recognize that these base pairs are connected by hydrogen bonds, which are weaker than covalent bonds but strong enough to stabilize the double helix while allowing strand separation during replication.

-Note that ionic bonds do not hold the strands together across the helix, and peptide bonds are not involved in DNA structure as they link amino acids in proteins.
+Conclude that the correct interaction holding the two strands together is hydrogen bonding between complementary nitrogenous bases, not covalent disulfide bridges, hydrophobic interactions between backbones, or phosphodiester bonds between strands.

 Watch next